 Have a linkage design challenge?
 We can help.

-Contact us at our Singular Designs web-site, or leave a message on this feedback form.
+Contact us on this feedback form.
 We look forward to providing our MechGen synthesis software to simplify your linkage design process in SolidWorks.

 Linkage Synthesis Theory

 The mathematical synthesis of linkage movement provides a powerful tool for invention.
 However, linkage synthesis procedures can yield defective designs, because the specified task may not have a useful solution.

 The search for successful tasks can be discouraging, particularly if the resulting linkages are too big, too small, or otherwise unsatisfactory.
 To address this problem, we are working to automate the search and evaluation process for four-bar linkage synthesis.

 Here we present Mathematica notebooks that find defect-free four-bar linkage designs: